IVRL/Cluster/RunAI/README.md

 * Ask your supervisor to give you access to use
   RunAI [Asking for access](https://icitdocs.epfl.ch/display/clusterdocs/Getting+Started+with+RunAI+SAML).
 * Connect to <https://app.run.ai>.
 Use "Login with SSO" and make sure you can login (use "EPFL" as the workspace name).
-* Download the config file: <https://icitdocs.epfl.ch/download/attachments/3211266/config> and place it in `~/.kube/`.
+* Download the config file: <https://icitdocs.epfl.ch/download/attachments/3211266/config> and place it in `~/.kube/` (which you have to mkdir yourself).
   If the download link changes, it is likely to be listed [here](https://icitdocs.epfl.ch/display/clusterdocs/Getting+Started+with+RunAI+SAML).
 * In a console, to login to RunAI, run: `runai login`